afenix/unit-3/readme.md

 - **D3.js v6** for creating dynamic, interactive data visualizations in the web browser.
 - **TopoJSON** for efficient transmission of geographic data.
+- **simple-statistics** to calculate Jenks Natural Break for the data visualization

 ## Project Structure